 - Faith-based organizations

 - Cultural organizations such as music, theater, other arts and sports

 The MPO, a county, or a large city are all logical candidates to be contracted to provide the technical or logistical support, including the staff who will be creating the actual scenarios.
 This selected agency will need to be able to receive, budget and expend state and federal monies, and have sufficient financial procedures in place to be successfully audited.

-The structure of a technical committee needs a dedicated group of at least ten people.
-One successful approach to maintaining many diverse representatives on a committee, while simultaneously allowing for productive work sessions, is to have one large committee meeting infrequently coupled with a core committee meeting more frequently.
 Given that scenario planning typically looks at a broader array of issues than most MPO and local planning processes, the technical committee should include a diverse group of stakeholders from many of the agencies and organizations listed below to ensure a variety of interests and viewpoints are represented: